shun-liang/shun-liang.github.io/_posts/2018-12-25-the-ant-design-xmas-egg-that-went-wrong.md

 categories: frontend
 ---

-# The Ant Design Christmas Egg that Went Wrong

 ![](/assets/ant-design-index-snow.jpg)

 [Ant Design](https://ant.design/) is a design language comes with [a set of React comonents](https://ant.design/docs/react/introduce) open sourced by Alibaba's Ant Finance.
 One can assume its popularity by by looking at its [38837+ stargazers on Github](https://github.com/ant-design/ant-design/stargazers).